w3c/wai-intro-wcag/content/new-in-22.md

   <li>Self-help option;</li>
   <li>A fully automated contact mechanism.</li>
 </ul>
-<p class="note">Note: Help mechanisms may be provided directly on the page, or may be provided via a direct link to a different page containing the information.</p>
+<p class="note"><em>Note:</em> Help mechanisms may be provided directly on the page, or may be provided via a direct link to a different page containing the information.</p>
-<p class="note">Note: For this Success Criterion, the same relative order can be thought of as how the content is ordered when the page is serialized.
+<p class="note"><em>Note:</em> For this Success Criterion, the same relative order can be thought of as how the content is ordered when the page is serialized.
 The visual position of a help mechanism is likely to be consistent across pages for the same page variation (e.g., CSS break-point).
 The user can initiate a change, such as changing the page's zoom or orientation, which may trigger a different page variation.
 This criterion is concerned with relative order across pages displayed in the same page variation (e.g., same zoom level and orientation).</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help">Understanding Consistent Help</a></p>